-Iran Human Rights (IHRNGO); March 28, 2022: Zarkhatoon Mazarzehi, a Baluch woman, has been sentenced to death on drug-related charges by the Kerman Revolutionary Court.
+Iran Human Rights (IHRNGO); March 28, 2022: Zarkhatoun Mazarzehi, a Baluch woman, has been sentenced to death on drug-related charges by the Kerman Revolutionary Court.

-According to information obtained by Iran Human Rights, Branch One of the Kerman Revolutionary Court has sentenced a Baluch woman called Zarkhatoon Mazaheri to death for drug-related offences.
+According to information obtained by Iran Human Rights, Branch One of the Kerman Revolutionary Court has sentenced a Baluch woman called Zarkhatoun Mazaheri to death for drug-related offences.

 According to relatives, she was notified of the judgement on March 15 while behind bars in Kerman Central Prison and has already appealed the decision which will be re-examined by the Supreme Court.